Blog/Hexarelin Dosage Guide: Protocols

 Management: Stay at or below 200 mcg per injection.
 Monitor for symptoms.
 Discontinue if sensitivity develops.
 Prolactin elevation from hexarelin is less than from TRH (a diagnostic agent) but meaningfully more than from ipamorelin or GHRP-2.

-Note: one competitor article claims hexarelin causes "no major increases in prolactin."
+One thing to watch for: some online sources claim hexarelin causes "no major increases in prolactin."
 This directly contradicts the clinical data.
 Be cautious with sources that downplay this effect.

 Water Retention and Tingling

-Mild water retention and numbness or tingling in the hands and feet are GH-mediated effects.
+Mild water retention and numbness or tingling in your hands and feet are GH-mediated effects.
 They indicate the peptide is working.
-These symptoms typically resolve within the first 2 weeks as the body adjusts to elevated GH levels.
-If severe, reduce the dose by 50 mcg and reassess after a week.
+These symptoms typically resolve within the first 2 weeks as your body adjusts to elevated GH levels.

 Desensitization